The Mengerian Stress Index: From Spec to Live Dashboard

 Limitations and what's still uncertain

 The component weights are empirically estimated from four crisis episodes.
 This is a small sample.
 The weights may not generalize to crisis configurations not represented in the historical record.
 In particular, a cryptographic-substrate failure of the kind described in Article 6 would manifest in components the historical record does not reflect, and the MSI as currently specified might miss it.
+The weights should — and will — evolve as more episodes accumulate.

 The RHD component is operationally weak for non-institutional implementations.
 The best repo-market data is behind paid subscriptions.
 Public approximations (Fed monthly releases, FHLB advances) are reasonable but lagged and aggregated.
 A genuinely real-time RHD requires institutional access.
 Future versions of the framework should explore on-chain repo equivalents (which are publicly observable) as a substitute or supplement.